Ising formulations of many NP problems: Tree Problems

 \subsection{Feedback Edge Set}

 For a directed graph, the feedback edge set problem is to find the smallest set of edges $F\subset E$ such that $(V,E-F)$ is a directed acyclic graph.
-It is known to be NP-hard.\footnote{It is in P if the graph is undirected however.} Our solution will be somewhat similar to the directed feedback vertex set.
-We place a binary variable $y_{uv}$ on each edge, which is 1 if $uv\notin F$, and define $x_{uv,i}$ to be 1 if $uv$ if both $y_{uv}=1$ and the height of node $u$ is $i$.
+It is known to be NP-hard \cite{karp}.\footnote{It is in P if the graph is undirected however.} Our solution will be somewhat similar to the directed feedback vertex set.
+We place a binary variable $y_{uv}$ on each edge, which is 1 if $uv\notin F$, and define $x_{uv,i}$ to be 1 if both $y_{uv}=1$ and the height of node $u$ is $i$.
 We also add a binary variable $x_{v,i}$, as for the feedback vertex set.
 Our constraint energy must then enforce that: each vertex and included edge has a well-defined height, and that each edge points from a lower height to a higher height: We then use to count the number of edges in $F$ -- it is minimized when this number is smallest.
+As before, one needs $B<A$ to encode the correct problem.
+The number of spins required is $|E| + |V|(|V|+|E|)$.